Arborvitae/Geoshape/docs/layermanage.rst

 Edit Metadata
 -------------
 Metdata is information about the layer.
 It contains details such as the owner, title, purpose, restrictions, and more.
-This is where you can also edit the Abstract - which is the description that shows up for the layer in GeoNode.
+This is where you can also edit the Abstract - which is the description that shows up for the layer in Geoshape.

 #.
 Click on the Edit Layer button and select Edit Metadata.
 This will take you to the metadata page.